*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Bear in mind that these catalytic walls are sensitive to chemicals, steel wool, and other abrasive materials.
 Catalytic liners in ovens usually have a lifespan of 5 years.

-What is Pyrolytic Method?
+What is the Pyrolytic Method for Cleaning Ovens?

 Pyrolytic cleaning (or self-cleaning oven) is a method where high temperatures remove grease.
 When activated, a self-cleaning program will turn up heat in the oven between 800 and 1,000 F.